AliyunContainerService/ack-secret-manager/README.md

      type: Opaque
      ```

-   - Without turning off the automatic synchronization configuration, you can modify the key content in the KMS Credential Manager and wait for a while to check whether the target secret has been synchronized.
+   - Without turning off the automatic synchronization configuration, you can modify the key content in the KMS Secrets Manager and wait for a while to check whether the target secret has been synchronized.

    - If you want to parse a JSON-formatted secret and synchronize the key-value pairs specified in it to the k8s secret, you can use the `jmesPath` field.
-The following is an example using the jmesPath field, which we deploy in the cluster
+The following is an example using the `jmesPath` field, which we deploy in the cluster

      ```yaml
      apiVersion: 'alibabacloud.com/v1alpha1'